psas/composite-propellant-tank/CAD/Readme.md

 Example: 0201-A is ring designed for sheet liner iteration 1, 0201-B is ring designed for tube liner iteration 2.

 A=Sheet liner, B=Tube liner

+# Summary of Iterations so far:

+## Tank Iteration 1: